TOTAL HABITAT

 FAQ: Can You Have Fish in a Natural Swimming Pool?

-Yes, our NSP filtration system is engineered to handle a full range of potential contaminates including fish food and waste!
+Yes, our NSP filtration system is engineered to handle a full range of potential contaminates including fish waste!
 Koi can be a little aggressive (they like to root & destroy plants) so we often recommend simple goldfish (10-12 to start) because they look pretty and are not a nuisance to swimmers.

 Picture